jsleffler/data-platform-tutorial/docs/getting-started/github-actions.md

 ## Talking Points

-* Explore some of the configurations for the out of the box (OOTB) actions, what can you do with them?
+* Explore some of the configurations for the OOTB actions, what can you do with them?
 * What are the best practices for GitHub Actions in your organisation or group?
 * How to design a workflow that is fast and efficient?
 * What can you cache and what should you not cache?